Azure/KAN/docs/tutorial/Tutorial-Create-an-Edge-AI-solution-with-Azure-Percept-Open-Source-Project.md

     The portal validates your entries.

     -   If there are no errors, skip forward to the next section, **Add a camera**.
-    -   If there are errors, you can fix them by selecting the **Edit Compute Device** link.
+    -   If there are errors, you can fix them by selecting your device in the **Compute Devices** page, and then selecting  **Edit** on the right pane.

     Once each entry passes the review, the following page appears: